liatrio/devops-bootcamp/docs/README.md

 > "It's better to over communicate than to under communicate."

-## Deliverable and Quiz Format
+## Deliverable and Knowledge Check Format

 **Deliverables**

 If you are an apprentice (or if you just want to add to your learning), here's a little insight on the deliverables the bootcamp will provide.
 At the end of each section, you will typically encounter a bulleted list of deliverables.
 They will usually be structured to get you thinking/reflecting/researching key points that the section covered.

-**Quizzes**
+**Knowledge Checks**

-As mentioned before, you'll also find small quizzes sprinkled throughout the bootcamp.
+As mentioned before, you'll also find small knowledge checks sprinkled throughout the bootcamp.
 Don't worry, they aren't graded and scores aren't tracked, so there's zero pressure when it comes to them.
 That being said, they are very valuable for learning, so it would be wise to take the time to not only get the correct answers on them, but to really understand *why* those are the correct answers.

-Here's a sample quiz to show you how they'll behave:
+Here's a sample knowledge check to show you how they'll behave:

 <div class="quizdown">
     <div id="landing-page-quiz.js" ></div>